gpsctl - control the modes of a GNSS receiver

 The program accepts the following options:

-Change the GPS's cycle time.
+Change the receivers’s cycle time.
 Units are seconds.
-Note, most GPSes have a fixed cycle time of 1 second.
+Note, most receivers have a fixed cycle time of 1 second.

 Force low-level access (not through the daemon).

 List a table showing which option switches can be applied to which device types, and exit.

 Reset the GNSS receiver.
 Device port and type must be specified.

 Remove the GPSD shared-memory segment used for SHM export.
 This option will normally only be of interest to GPSD developers.

 Set the baud rate at which the receiver emits packets.